nudt-bioinfo/SVScope/README.md

 # SVScope
-Structural variation detection for short read via multi-source fusion and multi-channel visual filtering.
+Structural variation detection for short reads via multi-source fusion and visual filtering.

 ## Introduction

 Structural variations (SVs) are a major source of genomic diversity and are closely associated with human disease.
 Existing short-read-based SV detection tools often rely on limited alignment features, which restricts their ability to fully capture variation signals.
 While many multi-source fusion methods have improved recall rates, they also introduce a large number of false positives.
 To address these issues, we present SVScope, an integrated SV detection tool that fuses multi-source signals, structure-sensitive image encoding, and deep visual filtering.
 It first consolidates candidate variations derived from complementary alignment signals into a standardized candidate set via a harmonized detection and merging pipeline.
 To further improve specificity, SVScope encodes alignment features of candidate regions into multi-channel image representations and employs a convolutional neural network with embedded attention mechanisms to filter out false-positive calls.
 Benchmarking on a real dataset demonstrates that SVScope consistently improves recall compared to individual detection tools while substantially enhancing overall precision through deep learning-based filtering.
 These results highlight SVScope’s capacity to balance sensitivity and specificity, offering a scalable and robust solution for SV analysis in large-scale short-read sequencing studies.

+##### [Note: SVScope is an integrated tool for short-read SV detection that combines multi-source signal fusion, structure-sensitive image encoding, and deep visual filtering.
+It unifies detection, encoding, and filtering in a streamlined pipeline.
+It first systematically combines complementary signals including read-pair, read-depth, split-reads, and local assemblies into a harmonized candidate set, improving variation coverage while streamlining multi-source execution and reducing the burden of manual parameter configuration and operations..
+Each candidate is then encoded into a seven-channel image based on CIGAR operations and pairing orientations, capturing both fine-grained breakpoints and global structural cues.
+To enhance specificity, an attention-augmented classification head is built upon pre-trained backbones with minimal fine-tuning, enabling focused learning under weak signal regions.
+The specific usage is as follows:]

 ## 1. SVScope channel configuration: